University professors lament empty lecture halls | The New Daily

 Universities Australia chief executive Catriona Jackson said more work needed to be done to engage students on campus.

-“We know there’s more to do to return satisfaction levels back to peak pre-pandemic levels,” said Ms Jackson.
+“We know there’s more to do to return satisfaction levels back to peak pre-pandemic levels,’’ Ms Jackson said.